Master Agreement (E204CW)

 b.
 Value-Added Applications.

 1. Customer is responsible for the development, operation, and technical support of Customer Content and Value-Added Applications.

-3. Customer may embed an App Login Credential into Value-Added Applications that provide access by Anonymous Users to services, content, or data that has been published for shared access by Anonymous Users through the use of Sharing Tools included with Customer's authorized use of Software or Online Services.
+3. Customer may embed an App Login Credential into Value-Added Applications that provide access by Anonymous Users to services or Content, that has been published for shared access by Anonymous Users through the use of Sharing Tools.

 5. Customer may not provide a third party, other than third parties included within the definition of Named Users, with access to Software or Online Services, other than through Customer's Value-Added Application(s).

 6. Customer may transfer Value-Added Applications to any third party for use in conjunction with the third party's own Software license or Online Services Subscription.